-According to the book of Ezra (1:5-8), Judah’s position was maintained throughout the 70 years’ captivity in Babylon.
-It was also intact back in the Land, until the Romans made the kingdom of Judah a Roman province.9 At that time the Sanhedrin was stripped of its authority and, according to Josephus, they [the members of the Sanhedrin] “covered their heads with ashes and their bodies with sackcloth, exclaiming, ‘Woe unto us, for the sceptre has departed from Judah and the Messiah has not come.'”10 While there was a provincial government in place, about 50 years later (in 70 c.e.) that too ended.
+According to the book of Ezra (1:5-8), Judah’s position was maintained throughout the 70 years of captivity in Babylon.
+It was also intact back in the Land, until the Romans made the kingdom of Judah a Roman province.
+While there was a provincial government in place, about 50 years later (in 70 c.e.) that too ended.

-The Daniel prophecy (v.26) says that after the seven weeks and sixty-two weeks, the Messiah would be cut off, but not for himself.
-This phrase “cut off” meant to be killed or die a violent death.
-Some of the Talmudic rabbis understood this: “In Daniel is delivered to us the end [the time of His appearance and death—Rabbi Jarchi] of the Messiah.”12
+The Daniel prophecy (9:26) says that after the seven weeks and sixty-two weeks, the Messiah would be cut off, but not for himself.
+This phrase “cut off” meant to be killed or destroyed, often used in the Tanakh to describe how a sacrificial animal was ritually slaughtered (Gen. 15:18; Jer.
+34:18).

 The idea that the Messiah would die was not new to Judaism.
-Isaiah wrote of one who would suffer and die for the sins of the people: “…For He was cut off from the land of the living; For the transgressions of My people He was stricken.”13 Psalm 22 graphically portrays death by crucifixion, a method of execution not known to the psalmist writing 1000 years before Y’shua was crucified.
+Isaiah wrote of one who would suffer and die for the sins of the people: “…For He was cut off from the land of the living; For the transgressions of My people He was stricken.”4 Psalm 22 graphically portrays death by crucifixion, a method of execution not known to the author writing one thousand years before Yeshua was crucified.

 Could it have happened just as Daniel so carefully predicted?
 Counting 483 years after Artaxerxes’ decree would bring us to 33 c.e.
 The Temple was destroyed in 70 c.e.
 That leaves a window of 37 years in which the Messiah from the tribe of Judah and the house of David could come.
 Not only that, but he was to die a violent death at that time.